lenn0n/devGuide/frontend/common-mistakes-of-nextjs-beginners.md

 Meanwhile, client components runs in the browser.

 Things you cannot do/use in Server Components:
-	- Browser API (localStorage, windows)
+  1. Browser API (localStorage, windows)
-	- React States
+	2. React States and Hooks

 Simple because you can only run these in client side rendering.
 Once you render the app, it will pre-render once in server side and all the way in the client side.